danyanyam/robustcov/README.md

 # A Robust Estimator of the Efficient Frontier

-The repository contains a replication of the code from the article, as well as a module, named `robustcov` for simulating portfolio weights using the MCO method, as well as convex optimization on a denoised covariance matrix.
+The repository contains a replication of the code from the article, as well as a module, named `robustcov` for simulating portfolio weights using the NCO method, as well as convex optimization on a denoised covariance matrix.

 In the folder `notebooks` you can find application of NCO algorithm on the numeric